-All of these things have required a sacrifice, time and commitment and I wouldn't change a thing except for the fact I could have valued my time more.
+All of these things have required a sacrifice, time and commitment, and I wouldn't change a thing except for the fact I could have valued my time more.

-Something I have been guilty of that I have to consciously control, is giving too much.
-What I mean by this is I love to give and make a difference and in the last 5 years in particular I have had to be mindful of my time even more, in order to look after myself and my clients.
-Self-care takes constant work and focus and the benefits far outweigh the cost!
+Something I have been guilty of that I have to control consciously is giving too much.
+What I mean by this is I love to give and make a difference, and in the last 5 years, in particular, I have had to be mindful of my time even more, in order to look after myself and my clients.
+Self-care takes constant work and focus, and the benefits far outweigh the cost!

 We all like to make a difference in some way, whether it be through our profession, role in the family, in society or simply by just being who we are?

 Let’s look at where you sit as far as giving and taking and what this means for you…..